 We believe that we differentiate ourselves from our competition and have been able to grow our business as a result of the following competitive strengths:

 Realistic Holographic Productions.
 Our holographic productions bring live action events to many theaters at the same time in realistic three dimensional images without audience members having to wear special glasses.
 Our patented projection techniques create an intense, visceral experience: it truly feels as if the performer is really on stage.
 We intend to attract top artists to perform via hologram to give them far more reach than a traditional tour and without the costs of a live audience tour.
 Top artists can perform in one location and appear simultaneously in theaters all over the world.
 Audiences in multiple locations will be able to experience the same life-like entertainment while being able to share the experience with other audiences via social media.
 We expect such artists and our proprietary technology to draw millennial audiences back to theater viewing.
 We plan to enter into exclusive licensing agreements for our patented hologram technology with theaters and venues across North America, delivering entertainment shows and live events as holographic projections.
-We also plan to offer global digital distribution through Cinedigm, a publicly-traded company that distributes content and projection technology to more than 12,000 cinemas throughout North America.

 Extensive and Exclusive Content.
 We have amassed a library of content in which we hold exclusive worldwide distribution rights and have established exclusive relationships with key talent and content providers.
 Our extensive and exclusive content can be used in our holographic productions.